enigmanshu/Portfolio/_posts/2016-05-25-Python-HandBook.md

 * **Formatting Strings** Format strings contain “replacement fields” surrounded by curly braces {}.
 Anything that is not contained in braces is considered literal text, which is copied unchanged to the output.
 If you need to include a brace character in the literal text, it can be escaped by doubling: {{ and }}.
 Follow [this link](http://stackoverflow.com/questions/10411085/converting-integer-to-binary-in-python) for more info.
 * We already know how to substring a list using [:] syntax.
 We can also slice any list iteratively using [::2], which returns every second number of the list. [::-1] can be used to access the items in reverse order.
 It reverses the string but maintains the indexes. [a:b:-1] will be read as reverse the string and give the substring of the reversed string from index a to b, where the a,b index represent the original index labelling.
 * Python has inbuilt method to capitalize each word in a sentence.
     * `string.title(" ihiuhij'u hihih hih")` will capitalize all the words but will also capitalize the alphabets after apostrophe.
-This problem can be solved using **string.capwords()** but this also runs into problem when we have words starting with numbers like "123abcd" will return the output "123Abcd".
-All of this problem can be solved using **"shjh".capitalize()**
+This problem can be solved using `string.capwords()` but this also runs into problem when we have words starting with numbers like "123abcd" will return the output "123Abcd".
+All of this problem can be solved using `"shjh".capitalize()`
-* "banana".count("an") returns the number of occurrences of the substring in the string. here the answer is two.
-Whereas "banan".count("ana") results in 1.
+* `"banana".count("an")` returns the number of occurrences of the substring in the string. here the answer is two.
+Whereas `"banan".count("ana")` results in 1.
 Which means that .count method counts non overlapping occurrences

 ## Sets
  Sets are unordered and non duplicate list of elements
 * **Counter** module from Collections counts the number of occurrence of each element and returns a dictionary with the elements as its keys and the number of occurrences as the values.
  * It has various methods.
- * There is one method of it, which returns the list of tuples of the the elements with occurrences.
-Counter.most_common([n])[i;j].
-Returns a sub list of n most common elements
+ * There is one method of it, which returns the list of tuples of the the elements with occurrences. `Counter.most_common([n])[i;j]` Returns a sub list of n most common elements